have transitioned from community college to our BSN program via our Dual-Admission Partnerships since 2015.

 - We help you through a smooth transition from community college to our BSN program, so you don’t have to navigate it on your own.

-- Apply and be admitted to the University of Maryland School of Nursing’s BSN program while in your ADN program.
+- Meet with your community college dual-admission coordinator to verify eligibility and be admitted to the University of Maryland School of Nursing’s BSN program while in your ADN program.

-- Take UMSON prerequisite courses at your community college, and choose to begin taking UMSON RN-to-BSN nursing courses online or face to face.
+- Take UMSON prerequisite courses at your community college, and choose to begin taking UMSON RN-to-BSN nursing courses online.

 - Seamlessly transfer 59 credits to UMSON, and earn an additional 30 credits when you become a licensed RN*.